 Research Showcase – New Frontiers in Personalised Medicine

 The Centre for Personalised Medicine warmly invites you to register for our 2026 Research Showcase.
-Please find the provisional schedule below:
+The theme of this year’s Research Showcase is ‘New Frontiers in Personalised Medicine’.
+Please find the schedule for the day below:

 10.00 – 10.15 Arrival